Advanced Online Searching

 Textbooks and Resources

-The Greensheet is a course syllabus which may be revised before or during the semester.
+The Greensheet is the course syllabus and may be revised before or during the semester.

 This course offers opportunities to improve online searching techniques, deepen understanding of an array of online resources, and investigate advanced problems in online research.
-Students will use major fee-based database services, complex search strategies, and appropriate Internet sources.
-The focus for this course is business and market intelligence research although students may fulfill assignments based on other interests.
-You will work on advanced search techniques and examine issues in electronic information retrieval and delivery such as quality of information, formats, deliverables, copyright, and cost.
-Students will complete assigned readings, design and carry out a research project, and submit an original paper about contemporary online searching issues.
+Students will use major fee-based database services, complex search strategies, and the Internet.
+You will examine issues in electronic information retrieval and delivery such as quality of information, formats, deliverables, copyright, cost, and current awareness services.
+Students will complete assigned readings, design and carry out a research project, and submit an original paper about a contemporary online searching issue of interest to you.
 The course is taught as a “seminar”, which is defined as:

 - A form of small group instruction combining independent research and class discussions under the guidance of a professor.

 - A class that has a group discussion format rather than a lecture format